WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * Work on replicating Lamberink et al. (2020)
 * Work on cluster boundaries: kd plot in Python

+KW: These all sound great - would be great to see the plot and talk me through Lamberink paper next week!

 #### Where do you need help from Kirstie?

 * Making histo code modular
+  * KW: This looks pretty good so far!
+Maybe see if SG can help with the lambda functions!

 #### Any other topics

 * Presentation feedback
+  * KW: Great discussion.
+Thank you for asking for feedback.
+  * You come across as really authentic presenting the work and that's the most important thing!

 ### Date: 28 September 2020